nathanhinish/coding-challenges/react-handmade-childrens-books/README.md

 Our marketing team is complaining that our site seems very "Bootstrap-y".
 We've hired a designer who is familiar with Sass.
-Please add Sass support to our project and update the project so we can override the default Bootstrap variable values.
+Please add Sass support to our project and update the project to override the default Bootstrap variable values.
+We were thinking of using the really popular purple we see everywhere--what are your thoughts?

-Topics: Package management, tool familiarity, Sass
+Topics: Package management, tool familiarity, Sass, client pushback

+### 6: Automation

+We keep forgetting to put the files on the server when you make changes.
+Could you help us automate this process so we don't forget about it.
+The owner is really hesitant to do this because she is afraid something will be put on the site by mistake.
+How can we avoid that issue?

+Topics: Task automation, repo configuration